Support provided by the NCA

 If you're concerned about a child at risk of sexual exploitation you can report your concerns directly to CEOP.
 The child protection team also work closely with CEOP’s operational teams to ensure the needs of vulnerable victims are prioritised within operational activity.

-The Vulnerable Persons Team provides expert advice, guidance and support to operational teams and partner agencies on the interviewing of vulnerable victims and witnesses of serious crime, including modern slavery and child sexual exploitation and abuse.
+The Specialist Witness Team provides expert advice and operational support to Investigation teams and partner agencies on the management of vulnerable and intimidated witnesses, including their identification, categorisation, safeguarding and risk management for all NCA crime types , including modern slavery and child sexual exploitation and abuse.

 Protected Persons Service